“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 So we started reaching out to counties for tax delinquent lists as instructed.

-Except that none of the counties would give us a list – well one did after we invoked the freedom of information act, but it was in a useless PDF format!
+Except that none of the counties would give us a list – well one did after we invoked the Freedom of Information Act, but it was in a PDF format, which was useless for our purposes.

 So much for that…